Following style rules and the principles that underpin the rules will ensure consistency.

 Getting started

-• use the sources menu to specify what you are referencing.
+• select the type of material you are referencing.

-• use the scenarios menu for various scenarios and tweaks.
+• use a filter for various scenarios and tweaks.

 • use the online checkbox to switch between the online and print versions of the references.